 Extraneous noise got in the way of the student’s processing of information.
 It wasn’t that he was easily distracted, but more that when multiple noise sources were in play, it was kin to being at a cocktail party.
 His hearing was perfect, but as the number of noise sources increased, so did the buzz at the cocktail party.

 The parent assumed the student would be at the front of the classroom, near the teacher, so that if there were background noises, kids talking, and so on, the student would have an easier time.

-The special education teacher thought that it would be easier for him to avoid distractions if he was sitting next to her desk in the back of the room, where she could keep an eye on him.
+The special education teacher thought that it would be easier for the student to avoid distractions if he was sitting next to her desk in the back of the room, where she could keep an eye on him.

 So, yes, the special education teacher had an eye on him, but the student was as far away as possible from the general education teacher who was the main source of instruction.